PantherXOS/px-user-identity-service/px_user_identity_service/docs/systemd-service.md

-This is primarily to ease running Bluetooth Client Manager Service on an unsupport operating system with systemd.
+This is primarily to ease running User Identity Service on an unsupport operating system with systemd.

 Create a service file: